nodeshift-archived/nodejs-rest-http-secured/README.md

 ## SSO Server Setup

-This booster requires a Red Hat SSO Server to be running.
+This example requires a Red Hat SSO Server to be running.
 You can create one easily by using the `service.sso.yaml` file by running:

     oc create -f service.sso.yaml

-## deploying the Booster
+## deploying the Example Application

 You will need to know the Auth URL from the SSO server that was deployed in the previous step.

-To deploy the booster, run:
+To deploy the example, run:

     npm run openshift -- -d SSO_AUTH_SERVER_URL=<auth url from sso server>